Analyzing Semantics of Aggregate Answer Set Programming Using Approximation Fixpoint Theory

 \section{Introduction}

-Aggregate expressions such as the cardinality, the minimum or the sum of a set are very useful expressions.
-They have been added to many languages including classical logic, query languages, constraint languages, and also logic programming languages, including ASP.
+Aggregate expressions are very useful and have been added to classical logic, query languages, constraint languages, and also to logic programming (LP) and answer set programming (ASP).
 The effort it takes to add aggregates to (syntax and semantics of) a logic is very language dependent.
-E.g., to extend first order logic (FO) with a \emph{Count} aggregate, we extend the definition of ``term'' with a new inductive rule: ``{\em If $x_1,\ldots,x_n$ are variables, and $\phi$ a formula, then $Count((x_1,\ldots,x_n),\phi)$ is a term}'' and the definition of ``interpretation of a term $t$ in structure $\I$'' (used in the definition of $\models$) with: ``{\em If $t = Count((x_1,..,x_n),\phi)$ then $t^\I$ is $\# \{(d_1,\ldots,d_n)\in Dom(\I)^n | \I[x_1:d_1,\ldots,x_n:d_n] \models \phi$\}, i.e., the number of tuples that satisfy $\phi$ in $\I$.}''. \ignore{ The effort it takes to add aggregates to (syntax and semantics of) a base language is very language dependent.
-Extending first order logic (FO) with, e.g., a \emph{Count} aggregate is easy.
-The inductive definition for the syntax of terms is extended with a term representing a \emph{Count} expression and the inductive definition for the interpretation of terms is extended with a rule that interprets the new term. } \ignore{ Aggregate expressions such as the cardinality, the minimum or the sum of a set are very useful expressions.
-They have been added to many languages including classical logic, query languages, constraint languages, and also logic programming languages, including ASP.
+E.g., to extend first order logic (FO) with a \emph{Count} aggregate, we extend the definition of ``term'' with a new inductive rule: ``{\em If $a_1,\ldots,a_n$ are variables, and $\psi$ a formula, then $Count(\{(a_1,\ldots,a_n),\psi\})$ is a term}'' and the definition of ``interpretation of a term $t$ in structure $I$'' (used in the definition of $\models$) with: ``{\em If $t = Count(\{(a_1,..,a_n),\psi\})$ then $t^I$ is $\# \{(d_1,\ldots,d_n)\in Dom(I)^n | I[a_1:d_1,\ldots,a_n:d_n] \models \psi$\}, i.e., the number of tuples that satisfy $\psi$ in $I$.}''.
+The method is simple and follows Frege's compositionality principle.